goat-community/goat/README.md

 `sudo bash app/installation/setup_goat.sh`

-##### Update data
+##### UPDATE data

-In case you want to update all your data you can simply run the following from your project directory.
+In case you want to UPDATE all your data you can simply run the following from your project directory.

 `sudo /etc/init.d/postgresql restart`